 In addition, any affiliated investment vehicle currently formed or formed in the future and managed by the Adviser or its affiliates, particularly in connection with any future growth of their respective businesses, may have overlapping investment objectives with our own and, accordingly, may invest in asset classes similar to those targeted by us.
-For example, TSSP or TPG may in the future organize separate investment vehicles aimed specifically at non-U.S. middle-market loan originations or other loan origination opportunities outside our primary focus.
+For example, TSSP has organized a separate investment vehicle, TSL Europe, aimed specifically at European middle-market loan originations and may in the future organize vehicles aimed at other loan origination opportunities outside our primary focus.
 Our ability to pursue investment opportunities other than middle-market loan originations for companies domiciled in the United States is subject to the contractual and other requirements of these other funds and allocation decisions by TSSP or TPG senior professionals.
 As a result, the Adviser and its affiliates may face conflicts in allocating investment opportunities between us and those other entities.
 It is possible that we may not be given the opportunity to participate in certain investments made by other TSSP or TPG vehicles that would otherwise be suitable for us.

 If TPG and the Adviser were to determine that an investment is appropriate both for us and for one or more other TSSP or TPG vehicles, we would only be able to make the investment in conjunction with another vehicle to the extent the exemptive relief order granted to us by the SEC permits us to do so or the investment is otherwise permitted under relevant SEC guidance.
-On December 16, 2014, we obtained an exemptive relief order from the SEC permitting us to participate in certain co-investment transactions with certain of our affiliates, including investment funds managed by our affiliates, relating to middle-market loan originations for companies domiciled in the United States and certain follow-on investments in companies in which we have already invested and remain invested, in a manner consistent with our investment objectives and strategies as well as other pertinent factors, and pursuant to the conditions to the exemptive relief.
+On December 16, 2014, we were granted an exemptive relief order from the SEC that, if certain conditions are met, allows us to co-invest with affiliates of TSSP and TPG in middle-market loan origination activities for companies domiciled in the United States and certain "follow-on" investments in companies in which we have already co-invested pursuant to the order and remain invested.
+These conditions include, among others, prior approval by a majority of our Independent Directors and that the terms and conditions of the investment applicable to any affiliates of TSSP and TPG must be the same as those applicable to us.
 We cannot assure you when or whether we will apply for any other exemptive relief in the future and whether such orders will be obtained.

 Our Adviser can resign on 60 days' notice.
 We may not be able to find a suitable replacement within that time, resulting in a disruption in our operations and a loss of the benefits from our relationship with TSSP and TPG.
+Any new investment advisory agreement would require stockholder approval.